niteshbalusu11/BOS-Commands-Document/README.md

 Gives you a chart of all payments received on your node like keysends and settled invoices.

 - Flags:
+  - `count`: Show count of settled instead of amount received
-  - `days`: Produces a chart for the last N number of days specified.
+  - `days`: Produces a chart for the last N number of days specified
   - `end`: End date for the chart.
+  - `for`:  Only consider payments including a specific query
   - `start`: Start date for the chart.
   <br></br>
   Example: `bos chart-payments-received --days 15`